serge-sans-paille/pythran-stories/content/2020-04-23-value-range-analysis.rst

     -inf <= a <= inf
     11 <= b <= inf

-It's safe to apply the condition at the entry point too, so let's constraint our intervals once more.
+It's safe to apply the condition at the entry point too, so let's constrain our intervals once more to get the constraints in the body:

 .. code::